Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models

-To showcase \modelname{}'s performance on a dialog dataset where it is much more difficult to obtain belief states and dialog act annotations, we train and evaluate our model on PersuasionForGood \citep{DBLP:journals/corr/abs-1906-06725} dataset.
-In this dataset, the persuader must persuade an assigned persuadee (i.e., a person who is asked to donate) to donate money (from their task payment) to a charity called ``Save the Children".
 This dataset has a much larger vocabulary size (8,141) than the previous task-oriented dialog datasets due to its non-collaborative dialog property.
 The conversation content is richer because two speakers are negotiating back and forth.
 The dataset consists of 1,017 dialogs where only 300 dialogs are annotated with dialog acts.
-Therefore, models that require dialog state or dialog act annotation are not applicable in this dataset. \modelname{} does not require dialog acts for training.
-As \modelname{} has already learned good language priors through pre-training, which makes it applicable on PersuasionForGood.
-Due to the similarity to chit-chat, we use TransferTransfo \citep{DBLP:journals/corr/abs-1901-08149} model as a strong baseline model.
-TransferTransfo is also based on large pre-trained language model, but it uses token type embedding to encode role information of the speaker.
-We concatenate all history text together as input to generate the next utterance.
+Therefore, models that require dialog state or dialog act annotation are not applicable in this dataset.
+As \modelname{} does not require dialog acts for training, it fits well on the PersuasionForGood dataset.
+We remove the prefix for system inputs because the task does not involve any database search.
+We use TransferTransfo \citep{DBLP:journals/corr/abs-1901-08149} model as a baseline, since it does not require extra human annotations.
+TransferTransfo is based on large pre-trained language model, and it uses token type embedding to encode role information of the speaker.
+We fine-tune it on the PersuasionForGood dataset.

 To generate diverse responses, we decode the response using the nucleus sampling \citep{DBLP:journals/corr/abs-1904-09751} with a top-p of $0.9$ and a temperature of $0.7$.
 It is impossible to conduct an automatic evaluation on task success on this task due to the lack of annotation.
-We use perplexity, BLEU-1, and BLEU-2 to evaluate each model's language generation quality.
+We use perplexity to evaluate each model's language generation quality.
 We also conduct a human evaluation to validate each model's task success rate.
 We show some generated examples in the Appendix to provide more information on both models' generation quality.